 Sometimes, you just feel like chancing it and saving a few hundred bucks.
 Or, you think, "I'll just buy a generator right before the storm hits."
 However, when it comes to preparing for a hurricane, procrastinating on buying a generator can come back to bite.

 Generators are in short supply immediately before or after a hurricane.
 At that point, everyone wakes up to the fact that they'll need power once the storm knocks out the utility.

 The result is a mad rush to the local hardware store, which quickly runs out of generators.
 If you're not in front of the line, you're left in the dark.

 Fortunately, online retailers, like Electric Generators Direct, are still there for you and will have generators available.
 The problem then becomes not availability, but logistics.

 Shipping companies will often stop service to hurricane zones to protect the safety of their drivers.
 Obviously, airplanes cannot fly through a hurricane, so air shipping is out.
 So, you will most likely have to wait until after the storm to get your hurricane generator.

-In the meantime, you're stuck in the middle ages without electricity.
+In the meantime, you're stuck in the dark without electricity.
 This can be especially difficult in the deep south where heat and humidity will keep you sweating without air conditioning until your generator ships or utility power comes back on.

 The solution to this?
-DON"T PROCRASTINATE!
+DON'T WAIT!
 If you plan ahead, you’ll be able to keep your cool while everyone else is panicking.
 Get your generator several weeks or months before hurricane season, which is roughly June through November.

-Hurricane generators come in three basic styles: Recreational, Portable, and Standby.
+Hurricane generators come in three basic styles: Inverter, Portable, and Standby.

-Small and compact, recreational generators can produce between 800 and 5,000 watts of power and are designed for camping and outdoor activities.
+Small and compact, inverter generators can produce between 800 and 5,000 watts of power and are designed for camping and outdoor activities.